Listen to " Peace Will Come"

 As a child, Teddy demonstrated a talent for playing piano and went to Fidel School of Creative Arts in Bayville, Long Island to study music.
 His classmate Brad Fiedel * (composer of Terminator 1, Terminator 2, True Lies) and Ted would play for all the modern dance classes.
 He first started his recording career with the underground classic Country Rock Band White Cloud.
-From there, Teddy went on to perform and play keyboards for the likes of Ric Derringer, Dr. John, Odetta, Johnny Winter, Albert King, Gordon Waller, Ray Draper, Gary Stewart, Michael Powers and Loudon Wainwright III.
+From there, Teddy went on to perform and play keyboards for the likes of Ric Derringer, Dr. John, Odetta, Johnny Winter, Albert King, Gordon Waller, Ray Draper, Gary Stewart, Michael Powers, Lester Chambers and Loudon Wainwright III.
 You hear Ted’s keyboard playing on Loudon’s Top 20 novelty/sing along classic recording of “Dead Skunk on the Road.”

 Ted composed two dance hits, “What The Funk” and “Get Up And Dance” for The Memphis Horns on their 1977 RCA release Get Up & Dance.

 Ted was a founding member of the New York New Wave Band 3-D, known for the hits “All Night Television,” “Telephone Number,” and the classic “X-Ray Eyes.”
 3-D was signed to Polydor Records and had two albums.
 Their first features album artwork by David Alexander, the same creator of the Eagles Hotel California album cover.